simgrid/simgrid/examples/README.rst

        .. example-tab:: examples/cpp/trace-platform/s4u-trace-platform.cpp

   - **Setting Categories**
-    This example declares several tracing categories to that are used to classify its tasks.
+    This example declares several tracing categories that are used to classify its tasks.
 When the program is executed, the tracing mechanism registers the resource utilization of hosts and links according to these categories.
 Recommended options: